-We in the Dublin Food Co-op believe that every co-operative is only as good as its volunteer members.
+We at the Dublin Food Co-op believe that every co-operative is only as good as its members.
 If you are interested in a leadership role that will have an impact across our whole community while serving the needs of our members, then getting nominated to serve on the Co-ordinating Body (the Board of Directors) could be just what you are looking for.
-This is an exciting opportunity to be involved in the leadership of a vibrant food co-operative with a strong track record and big plans for building a more sustainable economy!
+This is an exciting opportunity to be involved in the leadership of a vibrant food co-operative with a strong track record and big plans for building a more sustainable world!

 Role of the Board of Directors

 In summary, it is to ensure that all legal and financial obligations are met and that the Dublin Food Co-op effectively serves its members and the wider community as per its vision, mission and strategy as adopted by its members.

 Specific Responsibilities of Directors

 - Commitment to the success of the Dublin Food Co-op, support for its values and co-operative principles